Understanding Knee Pain

 - Mechanical Stress: The act of bending the knee sharply places considerable load on the knee joint, which can be uncomfortable if there is any existing damage.
 This bending force is more pronounced when moving down stairs compared to walking on flat surfaces.

 - Osteoarthritis: This degenerative joint disease leads to the deterioration of the cartilage cushion within the knee joint.
-The resulting bone-on-bone friction can make activities like descending stairs painful (Beaufort Memorial Hospital).
-Explore non-surgical options for knee arthritis treatment without surgery.
+The resulting bone-on-bone friction can make activities like descending stairs painful.

 Treatment and Management